Cultural Muslims: Albania

-Algeria

-Orthodox observance of the faith is much less widespread among Algerians, and Kabyle people are seen as secular rather than religious.
-Algerian Berbers tend to be less orthodox in their religious practice and have tended to resist the so - called political Islam, and they have been described as "cultural Muslims" or "nominal Muslims".

-Australia

-Many Muslim Australians describe themselves as secular or nominal or cultural Muslims.

 Azerbaijan

-Azerbaijan is a mostly Shia Muslim country, with more than 96% of its population being Muslim.
+Azerbaijan is a mostly a nominal Shia Muslim majority country, with more than 96% of its population being Muslim.
 According to scholars the majority of Muslims in Azerbaijan are 'nominal' or 'cultural' Muslims.
 A 1998 survey estimated the proportion of ardent believers in Azerbaijan at close to 7 percent, slightly more than the number of declared atheists – almost 4 percent – with the largest numbers falling into the category of those who consider Islam above all as a way of life, without strict observance of prohibitions and requirements, or as a fundamental part of national identity.

 According to a 2009 Gallup Poll, Azerbaijan is one of the most irreligious countries in the Muslim world, with about 54% of respondents indicating the importance of religion in their life as little or none.
 The same poll indicates that only 21% of the respondents have attended religious services.
 Gallup International indicated that only 34% of Azerbaijanis adhere to religious practices, and ranked Azerbaijan the 13th least religious country from data compiled in 2005, 2008 and 2015.
 It is a secular country by its constitution, and according to James Reynolds of BBC News one of the goals of the secular government of Azerbaijan is to "check the spread of political Islam".

-Bangladesh

-Some Bangladeshis are nominal or cultural Muslims, in a Pew research center survey of Muslim Bangladeshis in 2012, religion was important for 81%, while 39% prayed, around 53% went to a mosque, 78% gave zakat (alms) and 96% expressed a belief in God and Muhammad.